 Section 8.9.
 FOP Committee.
 Lodge members on the Lodge's Negotiations Committee shall be permitted to attend negotiation meetings that may be scheduled during their regular tours of duty without loss of pay, entitlement, and/or benefits.
 Lodge members shall not be entitled to overtime pay solely for the purpose of attending such meetings.
 Lodge members on the Lodge's Negotiations Committee shall receive hour for hour compensatory time at their straight time rates when negotiation meetings are scheduled at a time other than their regular tours of duty so that they may attend negotiations.
-The Lodge shall notify the Chief of the names of Lodge members on the Lodge's Negotiation to their supervisors, Lodge members on the Lodge's Negotiations Committee shall be allowed reasonable time off duty, without loss of pay, entitlement, and/or benefits, to attend work sessions of the Negotiations Committee during and prior to the course of negotiations, if any such meetings should fall within any of their regularly scheduled tour of duty.
+The Lodge shall notify the Chief of the names of Lodge members on the Lodge's Negotiation Committee prior to this first scheduled negotiation meeting.
+Upon prior notification to their supervisors, Lodge members on the Lodge's Negotiations Committee shall be allowed reasonable time off duty, without loss of pay, entitlement, and/or benefits, to attend work sessions of the Negotiations Committee during and prior to the course of negotiations, if any such meetings should fall within any of their regularly scheduled tour of duty.